hghcomphys/hghcomphys.github.io/_posts/2026-08-14-molecular-dynamcis-numba-cuda.md

 <!---->

 {: .notice--info}
-For computational efficiency, a *cutoff radius* is typically applied to restrict the range of interactions.
+For computational efficiency, a **cutoff radius** is often applied to restrict the range of interactions.
 Interactions between particles beyond this cutoff are assumed to be zero, so calculations are only performed for particles within the specified range.